Learn Spanish in live, online group classes

 Learning Spanish has many personal and career-related benefits.
 Here are just a few of the benefits of learning the Spanish language.

-Depending on how you’re learning Spanish, the necessary materials will differ, but you shouldn’t have to purchase many supplies.
-A private tutor may require you to purchase a textbook and workbook, but if you’re taking group Spanish classes, you’ll probably just need a notebook or journal to take notes in.
+Depending on how you plan to learn Spanish online, the necessary materials will differ, but you shouldn’t have to purchase many supplies.
+A private tutor may require you to purchase a textbook and workbook, but if you’re taking online Spanish classes, you’ll probably just need a notebook or journal to take notes in.

 If you’d like to supplement your learning with Spanish language apps, you’ll need a smartphone and up to a few dollars per app.